 Projection onto axis 1 Tools: Classification, and the Role of MDA - Classification deals with "objects" in the space in which they are represented. - For instance, a 64x64 image is an "object" in a 4096-dimensional space since, in principle, each of its pixels can vary independently.
 Let's say we have 8000 such images.
-They would form a cloud with 8000 points it Let's say we have 8000 such images.
-They would form a cloud with 8000 points in this space.
-This is an unwieldy problem. - Unsupervised classification is a method that is designed to find clusters (regions of cohesiveness) in such a point cloud. - Role of Multivariate Data Analysis (MDA): find a space ("factor space") with reduced dimensionality for the representation of the "objects".
+They would form a cloud with 8000 points in - this space.
+This is an unwieldy problem.
+Unsupervised classification is a method that is designed to find clusters (regions of cohesiveness) in such a point cloud. - Role of Multivariate Data Analysis (MDA): find a space ("factor space") with reduced dimensionality for the representation of the "objects".
 This greatly simplifies classification. - Reasons for the fact that the space of representation can be much smaller than the original space: resolution limitation (neighborhoods behave the same), and lateral correlations due to the physical origin of the variations (e.g., movement of a structural component is represented by correlated additions and subtractions at the leading and trailing boundaries of the component).
-Principle of MDA: Find new coordinate system, tailored to the data p.
-151 [note error in book figure!]
-32 x 32 phantom images in 8 (= $2^3$ ) varieties p.
-167
+Principle of MDA:

+Find new coordinate system, tailored to the data